mchmarny/gnotifs/cmd/service/README.md

 }
 ```

 The `gnotifs` service is now configured on Knative.
-Go ahead and configure at least one of the notification sources listed [here](https://github.com/mchmarny/gnotifs#notification-sources)
+Go ahead and configure at least one of the [notification sources listed here](https://github.com/mchmarny/gnotifs#gcp-notifications).

 ## Disclaimer